magnusssz/Trashscan/README.md

 # Trashscan Project

-Repository for Trashcan Smart Bin at Universidade Federal do Pará (UFPA)
+Repository for Trashscan Smart Bin from Universidade Federal do Pará (UFPA)
-Trashcan is a computer vision-based smart bin capable of automatically segregating waste into different bins.
+Trashscan is a computer vision-based smart bin that can automatically classify and sort recyclable waste into different bins, for metal, paper, plastic and glass.

 # Authors: